Amo-494/Data-Science-Journey/Week 1 article.md

 **7. Testing and Reporting**

 A/B testing can be used and it involves running controlled experiments to assess the impact of changes to the IGTV product.
 This will help determine causation and identify what improvements work best.
 As a product data scientist, effective communication is key.
-Communicate your findings to stakeholders, using data-driven insightsto inform decision-making.
+Communicate your findings to stakeholders, using data-driven insights to inform decision-making.

 ---